CTR K

 Sizing a Pneumatic Rack-and-Pinion Lifting Mechanism

 A pneumatic rack-and-pinion lift turns the straight push of an air cylinder into vertical travel: the cylinder drives a rack, the rack turns one or more pinions, and the pinions raise the lifting platforms.
-It is a common, low-cost way to raise several workpieces at once from a single actuator, and it is deceptively easy to under-size — the cylinder has to overcome not just the weight but the friction of every rack, pinion and guide in the train, and that friction load, not the weight alone, sets the required bore.
+It is a common, low-cost way to raise several workpieces at once from a single actuator, and it is deceptively easy to under-size — because the pinion couples the cylinder to the vertical load, the cylinder must overcome the full weight being raised (reflected through the mesh), plus the friction and inertia of the train.
+Sizing on friction alone is the classic mistake: it can leave the bore several times too small to lift the load at all.

 This guide walks the sizing in three linked steps: build the load the cylinder actually sees, choose a bore at the operating pressure that clears it with a safe margin, then confirm the rack-and-pinion drive carries the resulting force and torque.
 Each step maps to a free MechanixCalc calculator, and a worked example threads real numbers through all three so you can reproduce it exactly.